Gus Williams (outfielder): St. Louis Browns (1911–1915)

 During spring training in 1911, Williams played with the St. Louis Browns.
 He made his MLB debut on April 12, against the Cleveland Naps.
 In that game, he had three hits, which included two doubles, in three at-bats.
 With the Browns that season, he batted .269 with one run scored, seven hits, three doubles, and four runs batted in (RBIs) in nine games played.
 He was assigned to the Omaha Rourkes of the Class-A Western League in mid-May.
 In July, Williams was benched due to poor play.
 The Lincoln Evening News stated that Williams had trouble hitting curveballs.
 On the season, Williams batted .303 with 149 hits 26 doubles, 15 triples, and 10 home runs in 128 games played.
 He was third in the league in home runs; and was tied for fifth in triples, and slugging percentage (.478).

 Williams joined the Montgomery Rebels of the Class-A Southern Association at the start of the 1912 season.
 On June 17, Williams quit the Montgomery club after he stated it was too hot to play baseball in the area.
 He returned to his home-town of Omaha, where he played during the 1911 season where he asked the team for a contract.
 John Dobbs, the president of the Rebels telegraphed Williams at his home in Omaha that Montgomery would raise his salary if he returned to the team.
 However, Williams stated he did not want to return to the Montgomery team that season.
 In 57 games played with the Rebels that season, he batted .286 with 54 hits.
 Williams joined the St. Louis Browns in July.
 Williams made his MLB season debut on July 27, against the New York Highlanders.
 In that game, he got one hit, a double, in three at-bats.
 In August, Williams replaced Heinie Jantzen as the Browns every-day outfielder.
-Williams' first career MLB home run came on September 27, against Chicago White Sox pitcher Frank Lange.
+Williams's first career MLB home run came on September 27, against Chicago White Sox pitcher Frank Lange.
 During the next game on September 28, Williams hit his second career home run, also against Frank Lange.
 On the season, he batted .292 with 32 runs scored, 63 hits, 13 doubles, seven triples, two home runs, 32 RBIs, and 18 stolen bases in 64 games played.